 Common Injuries to the Head and Spine Seen in Motorcycle Accidents

 Our Chicago motorcycle injury lawyers sympathize deeply with motorcyclists who have suffered injuries to the head, face or neck.
 These injuries can result in permanent debilitation or disfigurement which only reminds the victim of the tragic event every time he or she looks in the mirror.
-The most common injuries occurring to the head and spine include the following.
+The most common injuries occurring in the head and spine include the following.

 - Facial scarring and disfigurement— lacerations, contact with debris and other trauma to the face can leave permanent scars that alter the victim’s appearance and self-esteem.
-While some surgical procedures offer a way to reduce the appearance of scars, it may be impossible for victims to completely eliminate them.
+While some surgical procedures offer a way to reduce the appearance of scars, it may be impossible for victims to eliminate them.

 - Traumatic brain injuries— whenever an accident results in trauma to the head, it is possible for the victim to suffer from traumatic brain injuries.
-These injuries can result in the loss of motor function, the inability to concentrate or remember important information, the loss of communication skills and more.
+These injuries can result in the loss of motor function, the inability to concentrate or remember relevant information, the loss of communication skills and more.
 Victims suffering from traumatic brain injuries may lose the ability to lead normal and independent lives.

 - Injuries to the neck and spine— a broken neck or spine can leave a victim unable to walk for the rest of his or her life.
-These injuries are truly tragic and place an unfair financial burden on the victims and their families.
+These injuries are genuinely tragic and place an unfair financial burden on the victims and their families.
 It can cost millions of dollars to care for someone who is paralyzed over the course of his or her life.

 - Loss of vision— injuries to the eyes can result in permanent vision loss, forcing the victim to learn how to live without the ability to see.
 Loss of sight can occur due to traumatic injuries to the eyes themselves or trauma to the brain.

-Roughly 22% of motorcycle injuries are to the head and neck, which is why it is very important for riders to wear a helmet while on the road.
+Roughly 22% of motorcycle injuries are to the head and neck, which is why it is imperative for riders to wear a helmet while on the road.
 The data recovered by the CDC shows that while helmets don’t prevent injuries from occurring, they do drastically reduce the severity of those injuries and increase the likelihood that victims will be able to return to normal lives following their accidents.

 Attorneys Committed to Protecting the Legal Rights of Injured Motorcyclists

-Rosenfeld Injury Lawyers can help you pick up the pieces following a motorcycle crash by not only helping you recover the compensation you deserve, but by connecting you with all of the resources you need to facilitate your physical recovery.
+Rosenfeld Injury Lawyers can help you pick up the pieces following a motorcycle crash by not only helping you recover the compensation you deserve but by connecting you with all of the resources you need to facilitate your physical recovery.
 We have access to an extensive network of medical professionals, social workers and other qualified professions that can increase the value of your case and offer you the care you need to be able to cope and heal.

-If you have been in an accident, contact us today to arrange a risk free consultation with one of our award winning Chicago motorcycle accident attorneys.
+If you have been in an accident, contact us today to arrange a risk-free consultation with one of our award-winning Chicago motorcycle accident attorneys.
 We will gather all of the information we need to evaluate your case and review your legal options with you so that you can make an informed decision on how you want to proceed with your case.
 We work solely on a contingency fee basis, so you will never need to worry about whether you can afford our services.
-If we are unable to secure the damages you are entitled to on your behalf, our services are free of charge.
+If we are unable to secure the damages you are entitled to on your behalf; our services are free of charge.